00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 #### 4.2.1 Protocol-level Admin Roles

-<span style="text-decoration:underline;">**Protocol Owner:**</span> Protocol Owner is responsible for the administration of the entire protocol.
+\***\*Protocol Owner:\*\*** Protocol Owner is responsible for the administration of the entire protocol.
 It will be a multisig.
 After the initial deployment, the ownership will be transferred from the deployer to this multisig protocol owner.
 It has the following access rights:

 - The only user who can change various [protocol configurations](#43-protocol-administration)